ifm/libo3d3xx/README.md

 * The code is written in modern C++11.
 * The library employs PCL and OpenCV native image formats.
-* Easily scriptable command line utilities are provided for performaing common tasks associated with configuring, backing up, restoring, and introspecting, the camera settings.
+* Easily scriptable command line utilities are provided for performing common tasks associated with configuring, backing up, restoring, and introspecting, the camera settings.
 This scriptability lends itself to managing fleets of cameras for large-scale installations.